PrimitiveContext/AzureEnumRBAC/README.md

 ## Usage

-After installation, a console command "AzureEnumRBAC" is placed in your environment's Scripts (Windows) or bin (Linux/macOS) folder.
+After installation, a console command "AzureEnumRBAC" is placed in your environment’s Scripts (Windows) or bin (Linux/macOS) folder.
 Make sure that folder is on your PATH.

-How to find the binary if you lose track:
-- Windows Command Prompt:  where AzureEnumRBAC
+If you want a quick one-liner to find and run the binary for your operating system, try one of the following:

-- Windows PowerShell:      Get-Command AzureEnumRBAC
+- Windows (Command Prompt):
+    where AzureEnumRBAC && AzureEnumRBAC

+- Linux:
-- macOS/Linux terminals:   which AzureEnumRBAC
+    which AzureEnumRBAC && AzureEnumRBAC

-Typical installation paths might be:
-- Windows: C:\Users\<YourUser>\AppData\Local\Programs\Python\PythonXX\Scripts
+- macOS:
-- Linux/macOS: ~/.local/bin or /usr/local/bin (for global installs)
+    which AzureEnumRBAC && AzureEnumRBAC

-Once installed, simply run:
+Alternatively, you can simply run:

     AzureEnumRBAC

+if the script folder is already on your PATH.

-You should see the CLI script orchestrating each enumeration phase.
+Upon running the command, you should see the CLI script orchestrating each enumeration phase.
-It will create an "output/" folder under "AzureEnumRBAC/AzureEnumRBAC/" or wherever your code references the output path.
+It will create an output/ folder under AzureEnumRBAC/AzureEnumRBAC/ (or wherever your code references the output path).

-You can modify or re-run phases independently (a_login_or_install, b_get_subscriptions, etc.), or rely on the main CLI to chain them.
+You can modify or re-run phases independently (e.g., a_login_or_install, b_get_subscriptions, etc.), or rely on the main CLI to chain them.

-Example:
+Example workflow:
 1. Log in with az login if the CLI isn't installed automatically.
 2. Enumerate subscriptions, role assignments, group memberships.
 3. View aggregated data in output/*.json or output/*.csv.